xlcnd/isbntools/docs/code.rst

 Search
 ------

-Search/Browse the code at sourcegraph_ or github_
+Search/Browse the code at github_